New & Expectant Parents

 NCDSA offers opportunities to connect with other families in many ways.
 Please see our calendar (insert link) for upcoming events such as Moms’ Night Out, Dads’ Night Out, New Parent Meetings, New Parent Socials, and much more!
 These programs allow parents of individuals with Down syndrome to come together for informal support, networking and fun.
 The gatherings are held several times a year in many different locations.

 To help with your first steps on your journey, we offer three free, digital e-books and on-line resources that are immediately available to you, including:

-National booklet ìUnderstanding a Down Syndrome Diagnosis has the latest medical and developmental information about people with Down syndrome as well as local and national resources, pregnancy options and helpful visuals and graphics.
-A copy of this booklet is included in our Welcome Baby Bag View a Digital Copy Here.
+National booklet Understanding a Down Syndrome Diagnosis has the latest medical and developmental information about people with Down syndrome as well as local and national resources, pregnancy options and helpful visuals and graphics.
+A copy of this booklet is included in our Welcome Baby Bag, but you can view a Digital Copy if you prefer.

 Visit our national affiliate’s website, the National Down Syndrome Congress (NDSC), for a wealth of information for expectant parents.

 The National Down Syndrome Society’s A Promising Future Together guide is written specifically for new and expectant parents.

 TDSN New Parent Handbook is a valuable resource for new parents in the Triangle and throughout North Carolina that has been put together by local families within our group.
 It contains family stories as well as a current medical reference guide.

 Duke Down Syndrome Clinic: